richkmeli/Richkware/README.md

 ## Related Projects

-[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for management of hosts where is present a malware developped using **Richkware** framework.
+[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for management of hosts where is present a malware developed using **Richkware** framework.

 [Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client): Client of **Richkware-Manager-Server**, that obtains list of all hosts and is able to send commands to do at each of them.